hassancpu/Deep-Learning-Course-Sharif-University-of-Technology-/README.md

 # Deep Learning Course (Sharif University of Technology)

-Here are my solutions to some of the course assignments.
+Here there is my solution to some of the course assignments.